 La pastiera di Jeanne Caròla Francesconi

 Francesconi recommends a 24-25 cm lightweight aluminum tin which is called ruoto in Neapolitan dialect.
 It is four to six cm high and with slanted walls.
 I have never had one.
-I always bake my pastiera in cake tins, with a removable base, lightly buttered, lining up the side up 4-5 cm from the bottom.
+I always bake my pastiera in cake tins, with a removable base, buttered, lining up the side up 4-5 cm from the bottom.
+Butter the tin and keep it in the freezer.

 flour- 250 g (Italian 00 or plain flour, any flour low in gluten basically)